howhow-repo/webrtcChatroom/README.md

 3. **routing.py**: This is like urls.py file for web socket.
 It maps different consumers (we can write many consumers for different cases) to connections that came from different url.

+Also, there are some more setting when using channels.
+Please follow the [territorial](https://www.youtube.com/watch?v=MBOlZMLaQ8g) step by step.
 <br>

 #### Case study: